Croydon Park - Enfield

 Croydon Park - Enfield's median age exceeds the national pattern

-Croydon Park-Enfield's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 and slightly older than Australia's median of 38.
-Compared to Greater Sydney, Croydon Park-Enfield has a notably higher proportion of the 55-64 age group (12.4% locally) and a lower proportion of the 25-34 age group (12.9%).
-According to the 2021 Census, the 15-24 age group grew from 11.6% to 13.2%, while the 45-54 cohort declined from 14.5% to 13.3%.
-By 2041, demographic modeling suggests significant changes in Croydon Park-Enfield's age profile.
-The 85+ cohort is projected to grow by 90%, adding 551 residents to reach 1,167.
-Residents aged 65 and older will represent 70% of the anticipated population growth.
-Conversely, population declines are projected for the 0-4 and 5-14 age groups.
+Croydon Park - Enfield's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly older than Australia's median age of 38 years.
+Compared to Greater Sydney, the 55-64 age group is notably over-represented in Croydon Park - Enfield at 12.4%, while the 25-34 age group is under-represented at 12.9%.
+According to the 2021 Census, the 15-24 age group has increased from 11.6% to 13.2% of the population, while the 45-54 age group has declined from 14.5% to 13.3%.
+Demographic modeling indicates that Croydon Park - Enfield's age profile will change significantly by 2041.
+The 85+ age cohort is projected to grow by 90%, adding 551 residents to reach a total of 1,167.
+Residents aged 65 and older are expected to represent 70% of the population growth.
+Conversely, population declines are anticipated for the 0-4 and 5-14 age groups.

 Frequently Asked Questions - Age